Code-Institute-Submissions/ms1-gym/README.md

 <a href="#"></a>

 ### Usability Testing
-- This website is shared on slack channel to get the feedback.
+- This website is shared on slack channel to get the feedback.This is also shared with friends to check on different device and accessbility.

 ### Compatibility Testing
 - Browser Compatibility
-    - Tested on Chrome, Firefox, Opera, Internet Explorer, Microsoft Edge, Safari -OS Compatibility
+    - Tested on Chrome, Firefox, Opera, Internet Explorer, Microsoft Edge, Safari.
+- OS Compatibility
     - Tested on iOS , Android 10 and Windows 10.
--Tested for responsivness on [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).
+- Tested for responsivness on [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).

 ### Performance Testing
 - Tested on Developer Tools Lighthouse.

 ### Testing User Stories
-- #### Any user who check the website first time wants to know about gym.
+    -#### Any user who check the website first time wants to know about gym.
 User wants that they could easily navigate the tab to find the relevant information.
         - I want to easily understand the purpose and the layout of the site without additional instructions needed.
         - The landing page is simple and clear with a image and offer.
         - All pages of website has navigation bar and footer.